Sun Dog Project

 Three of the most promising historical target areas (Skye, Java, and Stewart Island) were visited in Fall 2020 to confirm the location of historical exploration results and provide context for current work.
 Prospecting lead to the discovery of a new high-grade surface uranium showing, named the Haven discovery.
 Fall 2020 sampling efforts at the Skye, Java, and Haven target areas identified several zones of off-scale and visible uranium mineralization at surface, and returned uranium assay results up to 3.58% U3O8, 1.7% U3O8, and 0.7% U3O8, respectively.
 Additionally, the analytical results reveal a correlation between uranium and gold mineralization, while boron and other pathfinder elements highlight the potential for a robust alteration footprint associated with uranium mineralization.

-The Company has completed two reconnaissance-scale drill programs on the project totalling 2,469 metres of diamond drilling in the winter of 2022 and 2023.
+The Company has completed three reconnaissance-scale drill programs on the project totalling 4,062 metres of diamond drilling.
 Highlighted by the first drill hole at the Haven discovery, SD-23-013, which intersected 1.5 m of elevated radioactivity up to 1,300 cps including 0.5m of uranium mineralization up to 0.042 wt.% U3O8 associated with a strong alteration halo.
-Additional geophysical surveys were completed on the property during winter 2022 program.
+The summer 2024 drill program comprised eight drill holes totalling 1,593 metres at the high-priority Wishbone target area following completion of a VTEM Plus survey and geophysical modeling.

 Highlights from the project include: